Nemean lion: Post labour and symbolism

 Heracles wore the Nemean lion's coat after killing it, as it was impervious to the elements and all but the most powerful weapons.
 Others say that Heracles' armour was, in fact, the hide of the Lion of Cithaeron.
-It is also stated in Euripides that the lion pelt Heracles is known for wearing came from the lion he slew within Zeus' grove No matter where Heracles got the lions pelt from however, this element of the myth may have been created post-Homeric (meaning something that came after the writings of the poet Homer) as Stesichorus was the first to give Heracles the costume he is known for.
-Instead, before this he seemed to be shown more in line with how a warrior would dress at the time but with no lion skin on him.
-Thus, as March supposes the wearing of the lion's fur must have only come after the lion had gained the invulnerability to mortal weapons.
-The lion could also be seen as a symbol of death as Kerenyi puts it and thus by skinning and then wearing the pelt himself, Heracles took away the threat of death and turned it into deliverance from death.
+It is also stated in Euripides that the lion pelt Heracles is known for wearing came from the lion he slew within Zeus' grove.
+No matter where Heracles got the lion's pelt from, however, this element of the myth may have been created post-Homerically, as Stesichorus was the first to give Heracles the costume he is known for.
+Instead, before this, he seemed to be shown more in line with how a warrior would dress at the time but with no lion skin on him.
+Thus, as March supposes, the wearing of the lion's fur must have only come after the lion had gained the invulnerability to mortal weapons.
+The lion could also be seen as a symbol of death, and thus by skinning and then wearing the pelt himself, Heracles took away the threat of death and turned it into deliverance from death.

 Alexander the Great riding into battle wearing a lion's pelt.
 Currently in Istanbul Archaeological Museum, Turkey.

 While the Homeric myth itself does not give any indication on what happens to the lion's skin upon Heracles' death on the pyre, most ancient artistic depictions of this scene show him wearing the pelt as he is set aflame.

-The symbolism of Nemean lion pelt was also used by some to create a connection between them and Heracles such as Alexander the Great who is depicted on Alexanders Sarcophagus wearing a lion's pelt on top his head as he rides into combat.
+The symbolism of the Nemean lion's pelt was also used by some to create a connection between them and Heracles, such as Alexander the Great, who is depicted on the Alexander Sarcophagus wearing a lion's pelt on top of his head as he rides into combat.

 To celebrate the heroic accomplishment of Heracles' labour, Zeus used the Nemean lion to create the constellation Leo.
-The Nemean Games would also later be created honoring this labour and like Heracles after defeating the lion, victors would crown themselves with wild celery as a garland.
+The Nemean Games would also later be created, honoring this labour, and like Heracles after defeating the lion, victors would crown themselves with wild celery as a garland.

 In art

-While most forms of art depict the Nemean lion in battle with Heracles (who is normally depicted in various stages of dress or nudity) wresting against one another.
-The Mosaic at the beginning of this article is one of the few images of the Nemean lion not either locked in combat with Heracles or dead and being worn by the Greek Hero.
+While most ancient depictions show the Nemean lion in battle with Heracles (who is normally depicted in various stages of dress or nudity), typically wrestling with one another, the mosaic at the beginning of this article is one of the few images where the lion is not either locked in combat with Heracles or dead and being worn by the Greek Hero.